jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

 * Click "Generate Your Application" and Push to Github
 * Clone the repository on your filesystem

-TODO: Leave out one dependency and add it with the maven plugin later in the tutorial
+*Note:* We have intentionally left out one dependency so that you can add it later with Quarkus' Maven plugin.
+This an attempt at forshadowing and is designed to make the workshop more enjoyable

+## Getting Started with Your Project

-## Visual Studio Code
+### Importing the project into Visual Studio Code

 * Open Visual Studio Code
 * Open your existing workspace